King13k/CSS-Practice-Site/README.md

 ## HTML & CSS Practice

 ## A Front End Dev Project by [Kevin King]
-This is a solo project that was built by using HTML and CSS going through thr course on Udemy
+This is a solo project that was built by using HTML and CSS going through the course on Udemy

 ## Technologies Used: